Berlin Television Tower

 Tip: As there are currently only a limited number of visitors to the TV Tower, you should book your time slot ticket in good time.
 Please note that you can currently only get discounted tickets directly at the TV Tower with the Berlin WelcomeCard.

 Soaring 368 metres into the sky, Berlin’s TV Tower is the city’s most visible landmark.
-But the tower on Alexanderplatz is not just literally a must-see sight, it is also the highest building in Europe open to the general public.
+But the tower at Alexanderplatz is not just literally a must-see sight, it is also the highest building in Europe open to the general public.
 And from the dizzying height of its viewing platform, you have spectacular 360-degree panoramic views out across the entire city – and beyond!

 History of the TV Tower